mathspp/mathspp/pages/02.blog/04.pydonts/inner-workings-of-sequence-slicing/item.en.md

 If you don't really know how sequence slicing works, you might want to take a look at the Pydon'ts I linked above.
-In particular, the Pydon't on [mastering sequence slicing][mastering-sequence-slicing] can really help you take your Python skills to the next level.
+In particular, the Pydon't on [mastering sequence slicing][mastering-sequence-slicing] can really help you take your Python slicing skills to the next level.

 Without further ado, let us begin!